-Infinite Crisis is a Multiplayer Online Battle Arena (MOBA) game set in the DC Comics multiverse.
-Players play in two teams of five, taking the part of traditional DC comics heroes and villains, or alternate universe variants of those characters.
+Infinite Crisis was a Multiplayer Online Battle Arena (MOBA) game set in the DC Comics multiverse, similar to League of Legends.
+Players played in two teams of five, taking the part of traditional DC comics heroes and villains, or alternate universe variants of those characters.
 Five different universes were designed visually for the game, to accompany the Prime main continuity universe: Gaslight/Steampunk, Mecha, Arcane, Atomic/Post-Apocalyptic, and the Nightmare universe.

 Prime Green Arrow

 Mecha Wonder Woman

 The main challenge with visual design for Infinite Crisis lay in the multiverse variants of the main comic characters: finding ways to create a character entirely different in appearance, suggesting a different gameplay class role, while also evoking their source character.
 The DC Comics IP is one of the most well known and beloved properties out there, with iconic characters like Superman and Batman.
 Honoring what fans know and love, while altering it in interesting and unexpected ways, was both challenging and rewarding.

 Character portraits are the first impression players get of a champion, and they're the best opportunities to create empathy in the player, such that they would want to make a purchase.
 As a consequence, they were a significant concentration for the project, where we could invest some emotion and character into each champion in a way that the in-game assets would not, given their small size.